Angels back in Texas after Skaggs’ death, Rangers rally, 8-7

 There were signs of healing for the Angels seven weeks after Skaggs’ death stunned them and forced the postponement of the opener of a four-game set.
 The remaining three games were played, the first on an eerily quiet night with no music or on-field promotions.

-The makeup game is part of a doubleheader Tuesday as the teams are set to play four games in three days, and after a series opener that lasted 4 hours, 35 minutes.
+The makeup game is part of a doubleheader Tuesday as the teams are set to play four games in three days, including a series opener that lasted 4 hours, 35 minutes.
 The coroner hasn’t released a cause of death for Skaggs, who was 27.

-As left-hander Andrew Heaney struggled to describe his emotions about his best friend while standing next to the No. 45 jersey hanging from the locker still reserved for Skaggs, a joyous shout arose from a pregame clubhouse competition near him.

 Manager Brad Ausmus said memories of Skaggs are everywhere: home and road.
 He recalled recently watching a video that plays before every game in Anaheim, and thinking of Skaggs precisely reciting some of the words during the last homestand before he died.